-The following benchmarks were run on an Ubuntu 20.04 desktop with a six core Intel i7-4930k processor.
+The following benchmarks were run on a MacBook Pro laptop with a quad-core Intel Core i5.

 The title of each plot refers to both which dataset the benchmark was run on and whether a L2 ridge regression penalty or an L1 lasso penalty was included.
 For example “Narrow-Insurance-Ridge” was run on the